matthewfeickert-talks/talk-agc-us-atlas-af/talk.md

 ---
 # Thanks where it is due

 Most of this information is my view of the abundant information and fantastic work done by the people leading the US ATLAS Analysis Facility efforts.
 Any errors are mine and all success is theirs.
-Thanks to them!
+Thanks to them and to the following people for their feedback on this talk!

 * Doug Benjamin (BNL)
 * Ofer Rind (BNL)